MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 For customers choosing these integration types, must complete the tenant-wide admin consent to grant the permissions to the partner services to ingest telemetries on their behalf.

-1. This will be applicable when hardware providers have created multi-tenant SaaS connectors.
+1. This is applicable when hardware providers have created multi-tenant SaaS connectors.
 See more on Single vs multi-tenant apps.
 For more information, see [Tenancy in Microsoft Entra ID](/entra/identity-platform/single-and-multi-tenant-apps).
-2. Get the app ID (GUID) from the partner that will ingest telemetries on behalf of your service.
+2. Get the app ID (GUID) from the partner that ingests telemetries on behalf of your service.
 3. Create a Service principal with the app ID.
 There are several options to choose from [Create an enterprise application from a multitenant application in Microsoft Entra ID](/entra/identity/enterprise-apps/create-service-principal-cross-tenant).

    If you're using the Microsoft Graph PowerShell, Graph, or Azure CLI, replace the ID or appId (of the commands mentioned) in the pages to create a Service principal, then grant admin consent in the Service principal on Azure.

    [SCREENSHOT 1]

    If you're using an admin consent URL, replace the app ID in the page with the partner app ID, then open it in a browser.
 It creates a Service principal and asks for granting the admin consent at once.
-Click the **Accept** button to grant admin consent.
+To grant admin consent, click the **Accept** button.

      [SCREENSHOT 2]